 The national animal, tiger symbolises power; the national flower, lotus symbolises purity;the national tree, banyan symbolises immortality, the national bird, peacock symbolises elegance and the national fruit, mango symbolises the tropical climate of India.
 Similarly, our national song and national anthem were a source of inspiration during the freedom struggle.
 The national emblem of India depicts four lions standing back to back, symbolising power, courage, pride and confidence.
 Hockey was at its peak when it was adopted as the national game of India.
 Here are some Indian

 Make Indian National symbols using handprints

 Make these cute bookmarks using cardstock & markers.

 Indian peacock is designated as the national bird of India.
 A bird indigenous to the subcontinent, peacock represents the unity of vivid colors and finds references in Indian culture.
 On February 1, 1963, The Government of India decided to make the Peacock as the national bird of India.

 Make a Handprint peacock

-Paint peacock feathers on glasses for that added oomph to your Independence Day Party
+Paint peacock feathers on glasses for that added oomph to your Republic Day Party